jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 * Other technologies, such as the proposed [first party sets](https://github.com/krgovind/first-party-sets) or the abandoned DBOUND {{?DBOUND=I-D.levine-dbound-dns}} provide domain owners a means to declare some form of equivalence for different names.

 Each of these techniques are imperfect in different ways.
 They may also skew the distribution of queries in ways that might concentrate information on particular resolvers.
+Moreover, resolver choice based solely on public information rather than per-client information reduces the anonymity set of queries sent to each resolver.
+In contrast to a client-based strategy, attackers can predict the target resolver for a given name using a name-based strategy.
+This may have implications for on-path attacker attempts to identify otherwise encrypted queries.

 # Early conclusions {#conclusions}

 ## Analysis conclusions

-Both the client-based and more advanced name-based strategies provide benefits.
-The former provides primarily a systemic benefit, while the latter provides also some privacy benefits to each individual client.
+Both the client-based and more advanced name-based strategies may provide benefits.
+The former may provide primarily a systemic benefit, while the latter may provide also some privacy benefits to each individual client.
 However, neither strategy is perfect, and can leak the same information to multiple resolvers in some cases.

 ## Recommendations